 “Effective communication is at the heart and soul of medicine and depends on both hearing what others say and carefully listening for clarity.
 Effective communication requires an ability to be improvisational, to go where the conversation leads,” says seminar instructor Dr. Robert Milman.

 Dr. Milman, in private practice since 1991 with the Austin Radiological Association, co-teaches “Better Communication Through Improv” with Shana Merlin, an award-winning instructor of “professional planning fun.”
 “Fun” is the key word for this seminar series, as TMLT has designed this seminar to be a family-friendly event.
 Participants are even invited to bring their families with them to the CME.

 While registered participants attend the CME, their family members are welcome to enjoy a meal and attend a private screening of a new summer blockbuster.

 When asked to describe the summer CME seminar, Dr. Milman offered, “Through hands-on activities, instant feedback, and practical learning, health communication improv-based workshops lead to both increased ability to connect and increased personal satisfaction.”
 Using hands-on activities and instant feedback, people are on their feet in the seminar having fun and learning communication skills to build patient trust and improve teamwork.

 Why is improv important for physicians?
 Dr. Milman replied, “As a physician, I seek strategies to quickly build patient trust, listen intently, and work collaboratively, all essential for optimizing patient outcomes.”

-To learn more or register for “Better Communication Through Improv” on August 4 in Katy, TX, or on August 10 in McAllen, TX, please visit www.tmlt.org/seminars.
+To learn more or register for “Better Communication Through Improv” on June 22 in San Antonio or on July 13 in Fort Worth, please visit our CME website.